Proven-Paradox/shaper-system/Handbook.md

 Your heart powers your body more than your muscles.
 You may use Heart in place of Strength when determining your HP.

 #### Shrug it Off
 You’re tough enough to resist any blow.
 Reduce the Multiplier on hostile Abilities that target you by 1, to a minimum of 0.
-You may only take this capstone if your Level is at least 10.
-This is an Exclusive Capstone, and you may only have one Exclusive Capstone.
+You may only take this Talent if your Level is at least 10.
+This is an Exclusive Talent, and you may only have one Exclusive Talent.

 #### Soul Well
 You can tap the power of your spirit to sustain your spells.
 You may use your Soul in place of Mind to determine your MP.